 Avoid name confusion, increase visibility

-ORCID helps you to (permanently) link your unique identifier with your publications and research activities.
-An ORCID prevents confusion about author names and ensures you will get credit for you work.
+An ORCID iD helps you to link your unique identifier with your publications and research activities.
+An ORCID iD prevents confusion about author names and ensures you will get credit for your work.
 It benefits your visibility and impact.

-Major journals and funders request or even require an ORCID if you send in your manuscript or grant application, and their number is growing.
+ORCID is growing fast as the international identifier for researchers.
+More and more journals and funders request or even require an ORCID iD if you send in your manuscript or grant application.

-Once you have an ORCID, you do not have to fill in your address, employment history, affiliation details over and over again when applying for grants or submitting a manuscript.
+Once you have an ORCID iD, you do not have to fill in your address, employment history and affiliation details over and over again when applying for grants or submitting a manuscript.

-ORCID is an open, community driven, non-profit organization.
-The identifier is universal and interoperable.
-It has already been adopted by many organizations and it fits within the context of open science.
+ORCID is an open, community-driven, non-profit organization.
+The identifier is universal and interoperable and it fits within the context of open science.

 Researchers own and control their own ORCID records.
-As a researcher you decide to register, what to link to your ID, what organizations you allow access, what information you want to make publicly available, what to share with trusted parties, and what to keep private.
+As a researcher you decide what to register, what to link to your iD and what organizations you allow access.

 Not limited to a single institution

-You can take your ORCID with you throughout your academic career, even when you move from one university or research institute to another.
-To be able to do this, please make sure to register your ORCID also with a persistent email address, such as a private email address.
+You can take your ORCID iD with you throughout your academic career, even when you move from one university or research institute to another.